openstack/cinder/doc/source/configuration/block-storage/drivers/ceph-rbd-volume-driver.rst

  OSD (physical or logical storage unit for your data).
  You must run this daemon on each server in your cluster.
 For each OSD, you can have an associated hard drive disk.
-For performance purposes, pool your hard drive disk with raid arrays, logical volume management (LVM), or B-tree file system (Btrfs) pooling.
+For performance purposes, pool your hard drive disk with raid arrays, or logical volume management (LVM).
 By default, the following pools are created: data, metadata, and RBD.

 *Meta-Data Server (MDS)*
  Stores metadata.
 MDSs build a POSIX file